This post may contain affiliate links. Please read our disclosure policy.

 Of course, you don’t need to use salted peanuts.
 Substitute whatever nut you like best or skip them altogether.

-How Many Calories and WW Points in these Salted Peanut Chocolate Chip Cookies?
+How Many Calories and WW Points in Salted Peanut Chocolate Chip Cookies?

-According to my calculations, each cookie has 90 calories and:
+According to my calculations, each cookie has just 90 calories.

 4 SmartPoints (Green plan)